qwesda/fp5dump/README.md

 # Fp5Dump

-Fp5Dump allows you to parse, read and export FileMaker `.fp5` files to postgres `.psql` files.
+Fp5Dump allows you to parse, read and export FileMaker `.fp5` and `.fp3` files to postgres `.psql` files or insert/update them to a local postgres database.

+The Filemaker types will be mapped `TEXT`, `NUMBER`, `DATE`, `TIME` the corresponding postgres types (`numeric` is used for `NUMBER` fields) unless the `--assume-string` option is specified.
-Since FileMaker 5/6 stores all values as strings and does not enforce a particular format for dates/numbers all fields will be dumped as `TEXT` or `TEXT[]` for *repeated fields*.
+FileMaker stores all values as strings and does not enforce a particular format for dates/numbers.
+The `--locale` option can be used if the values for numbers/dates are in a locale specific format, e.g.:
+`-locale=de_DE` will allow dates like `20.12.2014` and numbers like `123,456`.
+*repeated fields* will be mapped to one dimentional arrays with a fixed size.

 Supported field types are `TEXT`, `NUMBER`, `DATE`, `TIME`, `CALC`, `SUMMARY`.
 Fields of type `CALC` or `SUMMARY` can only be dumped if they are configured to be stored in the file.